JavascriptDocumentation/Resources/JavascriptTutorial.md

+# Javascript Tutorial

-#### JavaScript is an Object Oriented Programming (OOP) language.
+##### JavaScript is an Object Oriented Programming (OOP) language.
 A programming language can be called object-oriented if it provides four basic capabilities to developers:

 Encapsulation: the capability to store related information, whether data or methods, together in an object.